ikunetwork/WhitePaper/README.md

 ### Token and License

-The IN will be bootstrapped by token **IKU**.
-The IN will be controlled by its users with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful clinical trial development.
+The IN will be controlled by its users, **IKU** token holders, with no asset exchange third-party intervention, distributing the liquidity pool on a global basis to encourage and reward successful clinical trial development.
 Token value on the IN can be derived from the following:

 - Power to perform work for IN, including peer review R&D for capitalization
 - IKU fee structure (defined below)